matias-carpintini/whatsapp-web.js/src/calendico-whatsapp-js/docs/documentation.md

         3. sends the message using the `sendMessage` function of the `whatsapp-web.js` library.
         4. archives the chat after sending the message.
         5. responds with a `200` response.
+  4`/chats` (GET)
+      - This endpoint is used to get a certain number of chats from the location:
+          - The request is a get request with the following query params (for location 13 and to get 10 messages for every chat)
+            1. location_identifier=13
+            2. chats_to_get=10
+          - The response is a JSON object with the following fields:
+            ```JSON
+              "code": 200,
+              "status": "success",
+              "body": {
+                       "Chat name": {
+                       "groupChat": false,
+                       "messages": [
+                                    {
+                                      "from": "5491134525535",
+                                      "fromMe": true,
+                                      "body": "🤖 *Gracias por escribir a nuestra línea automática de turnos (desde aquí recibirás tus notificaciones).*\n\nPara gestionar tus turnos, pulsa el link👇🏼\nhttps://app.calendico.com/beauty-shop\n"
+                                      },
+                                   ]
+                      }
+            ```

 ## The whatsapp-web.js library
 - These are the official docs for the library: https://docs.wwebjs.dev/ and this is the starting guide: https://wwebjs.dev/guide/.